-The District continues to operate its industrial waste pretreatment program; capital planning and engineering services; environmental laboratory, water quality monitoring and research; Milorganite sales, marketing and distribution.
-The District has an extensive contract compliance and oversight program related to the 10-year agreement.
+The District continues to operate its industrial waste pretreatment program; capital planning and engineering services; environmental laboratory, water quality monitoring and research; Milorganite sales, marketing, and distribution.
+The District has an extensive contract compliance and oversight program related to the 10-year agreement and the approved extension.